 As mentioned earlier, the requirements associated with AIP grants are commonly called assurances.
-As of 1998, there were a total of 36 assurances, covering issues ranging from civil rights, economic discrimination, and revenue diversion to compatible land use requirements and exclusive rights at airports.
+As of 2010, there were 39 assurances, covering issues ranging from civil rights, economic discrimination, and revenue diversion to compatible land use requirements and exclusive rights at airports.

 The important thing to remember about assurances is that once an airport sponsor accepts an AIP grant, the assurances become binding contractual obligations between the sponsor and the federal government.
 Typically, these assurances are binding for 20 years, meaning that after 20 years the FAA has limited enforcement capability.
-This does not apply to exclusive rights as laid out under Assurance #23.
-(See Appendix 2.)
+This does not apply to exclusive rights laid out under Assurance #23.
 These rights remain in effect even after other assurances have expired.

-The FAA has no authority to enforce assurances or other obligations at airports that have not received federal aid.
-So before taking action on an airport compliance problem, airport users must find out whether the airport has received AIP funds or federal lands and whether the grant agreements are still binding.
+The FAA has no authority to enforce assurances or other obligation at airports that have not received federal aid.
+Therefore, before taking action on an airport compliance problem, airport users must find out whether the airport has received AIP funds or federal lands and whether the grant agreements are still binding.

-To find out whether your airport has received AIP money, refer to FAA order 5190.2R "List of Public Airports Affected By Agreements With The Federal Government" or contact the FAA regional office for the state where the airport is located for more up to date information.
-(See Appendix I for FAA contacts.)
+To find out whether your airport has received AIP money, refer to FAA Order 5190.2R "List of Public Airports Affected By Agreements with the Federal Government" or contact the FAA regional office for the state where the airport is located for more up to date information.
+(See Appendix 1 for FAA contacts.)

-But the FAA is not the only place to turn for information about assurances affecting your airport.
+However, the FAA is not the only place to turn for information about assurances affecting your airport.
 FAA Form 5010, kept on file with state aviation agencies as well as the FAA, shows whether a specific airport has received federal aid.
 That information can be found on Line 25 of Form 5010, also known as an airport master record.
 Because states provide some of the AIP funds under the matching rule or the "State Block Grant Program," your state aviation agency may be able to provide you with more specific grant information as well.
 (See Appendix 2 for state aviation agency contacts.)
 In any case, many states have their own compliance requirements, so it is important to check with the state aviation agency before pursuing a compliance action.